mehulagg/gitlab_test/doc/administration/nfs.md

 ## Testing NFS

-Once you've setup NFS server and NFS client, we can verify NFS is configured as necessary by testing the following commands GitLab expects to work:
+Once you've setup NFS server and NFS client, you can verify NFS is configured as necessary by testing the following commands GitLab expects to work:

 ```shell